Seneca-ICTOER/SPO600/docs/F-AssemblyLanguage/aarch64-register-and-instruction-quick-start.md

 Note the syntax:

-- Register (ADD LINK) names are not prefixed.
+- [Register](/E-ComputerArchitecture/register.md) names are not prefixed.
-- Immediate values (ADD LINK) are not prefixed with a character (they may be prefaced with # if desired).
+- [Immediate values](/E-ComputerArchitecture/immediate-value.md) are not prefixed with a character (they may be prefaced with # if desired).
 - Indirect memory access is indicated by \[square brackets\].
 - Hexadecimal values are indicated by a 0x prefix.
 - Character values are indicated by quotation marks.
 Escapes (such as '\n') are permitted.